BrittniKarat/web-sprint-challenge-single-page-applications/README.md

 1. How would you explain form validation to someone who has never programmed before?
         Validation is a set of standards in the program that acts as the 'red tape' of an application that you have to get through to do something on the site.
 1. In 1-2 sentences, define end to end testing.
+        End to end testing is the process of using tests to mimic the users movements on the app.
+It simulates actions such as text input and button clicks to test if the actions would be successful

 ## Instructions